 Happy Halloween 🎃🍍🎃🌴 www.bebeluga.store #halloween #halloweenbeach #pineapplecarving #sunset #spookypineapple #beachlife #beachvibes #instagood #funny #spooky #pink #sky #beach #bebelugastore #onlineshop #party #halloweenparty #happy #aruba #spooktacular #smile 📷@dushidesigns

+Want one?
 The carving process isn't all too different from traditional pumpkin-carving.
-To create your pineapple jack o' lantern masterpiece, start by cutting off the top of the pineapple and removing the insides with a corer or knife.
-Removing the insides is the tricky part because you will have to be careful not to hurt yourself or break through the exterior of the pineapple.
+If you want to try this tropical alternative, select a slightly underripe pineapple for carving.
+Look for a firm fruit with green skin and a perky leaf top.
+Using a sharp knife with a thin and flexible blade, cut off the top of the pineapple and remove the insides with a corer or knife.
+(Note that removing the insides is the tricky part because you will have to be careful not to hurt yourself or break through the exterior of the pineapple.)
 Once that's done, you can begin to carve in your design as you normally would, insert a candle, and admire your tropical-inspired addition to your Halloween décor (with a piña colada—er, Pina Ghoulada—in hand, of course).

 Ready to try it?
 Watch how to carve a pineapple mess-free: